basaandewiel/basaandewiel.github.io/_posts/2025-12-23-Home_Assistant_OS_in_Incus_LXD_on_RPI5_with_reverse_nginx_proxy.md

 Now HA-OS is working, we have to make it accessible from the internet so we can configure it further.
 But to be able to configure HA-OS I have to login via a browser into HA, but  my RPI5 is headless, and I cannot access HA from another computer.

 # Make HA-OS accessible via internet
+## Get access to HA-OS via a browser

-Method: install a graphical browser on RPI5, and display the GUI on my laptop running Arch Linux with Wayland (not X); I use a browser light on memory, to prevent memory exhaustion on RPI5.
+Install a graphical browser on RPI5, and display the GUI on my laptop running Arch Linux with Wayland (not X); I use a browser light on memory, to prevent memory exhaustion on RPI5.
 This is why I do not use firefox.
 Waypipe is a utility via which I can display the graphical browser running on my headless RPI5, on my laptop.
 On RPI5
 ```
 pacman -S falkon